drmsmith/lassaVacc_HCWs/README.md

 # lassaVacc_HCWs
 Model evaluating health impacts of vaccinating Nigerian healthcare workers against Lassa fever.
 Composed of 5 scripts and 5 data input files.

 This code was developed, tested and run in R v.4.5.1.
 All packages required to run the code are listed in housekeeping.R.
 Total run time on a normal desktop computer is <2 minutes.

+Running this code reproduces all quantitative results and figures in the manuscript.

 ### (1) housekeeping.R
 Base functions and labels